PM dedicates Homi Bhabha Cancer Hospital & Research Centre to Nation - Jammu Kashmir Latest News | Tourism | Breaking News J&K

-CHANDIGARH, August 24 : The Prime Minister, Shri Narendra Modi dedicated Homi Bhabha Cancer Hospital & Research Centre to the Nation at Sahibzada Ajit Singh Nagar, Mohali today.
+CHANDIGARH, Aug 24 : Prime Minister, Narendra Modi dedicated Homi Bhabha Cancer Hospital & Research Centre to the Nation at Sahibzada Ajit Singh Nagar, Mohali today.

 Governor of Punjab, Banwarilal Purohit, Chief Minister Bhagwant Mann, Union Minister Dr Jitendra Singh were among those present on the occasion.